t-zhoma/lihu/README.md

 3. Waiting game room
 You'll be waiting users here, and you can also talk to the users in the same room user the chat-nav-bar on the right side.
 The people sit on the **bottom seat** could start the game.
 4. Start Lihu.
 Just play as normal poke games.
 Detail rules please goto [lihu - help](http://lihu.herokuapp.com/help.htm)
+Enjoy it. :)

 # Structure